UTA (Utah Transit Authority) – Energizes its Transportation Grid

 The story doesn’t end at the traffic stop.
 Traffic networks are a connection of traffic stops throughout the city, county and state.
 Some stops are significant distances from each other.
 To leverage the power of a traffic network, these stops must all be connected.
 Ethernet only runs 328 feet, so connecting stops that are a mile apart, can become a major issue.
 Also, traffic networks are traditionally tied together with regular phone wire, not Category 5 Ethernet cable.
 Replacing countless miles of cable gets extremely expensive.

-Fortunately the UTA tested Enable-IT’s 860 long distance Ethernet extender, capable of powering Ethernet up to 6000 feet over existing telephone cable as well as Category 5 Ethernet cable.
+Fortunately the UTA tested Enable-IT’s 860 PRO long distance Ethernet Extender, capable of powering Ethernet up to 6,000 feet over existing telephone cable as well as Category 5 Ethernet cable.
 This proved to be the solution needed to help tie everything together on the UTA’s existing infrastructure.